run-x/opta-docs/content/en/docs/Reference/Modules.md

 * [Linkerd](https://linkerd.io/) as our service mesh.

 *Fields*
-None for the user, we allow no ocnfiguration at the time.
+None for the user, we allow no configuration at the time.

 *Outputs*
 None